raymond1/simple-parser-generator/README.md

 # Escape Sequences
 You can use S_QUOTE, L_SQUARE_BRACKET, R_SQUARE_BRACKET and COMMA to match the following characters, respectively: ' [ ] ,

+# Output Tree and Manipulation Functions

+After the output tree has been generated, the following functions inside tree.js are available to manipulate the tree: removeItemAndHeal, pruneNodes, cutNodes, getRuleMatchesOnly, resetDepth, treeInvert, clone.

+You can also use the objects DOMTreeViewer to view how the parser interprets your grammar and TreeViewer to see the structure of your output nodes.
+See the calculated demo, step 3 for more information.

 # Bugs
 Escape sequences probably don't work very well and haven't been tested thoroughly.
 For example: